roesta07/roesta07.github.io/_posts/2024-01-01-003-overdispersion-multilevel.md

 ## Prior

 To ensure a fair comparison between the two models, we'll use identical prior distributions for both.
+This is particularly important for the beta prior on $$\theta$$.
 This approach allows us to isolate the structural differences between the models without introducing bias from different prior specifications.
 ### **Priors : Beta Binomial (Model 1)**

 $$